baumrock/RockCalendar/docs/frontend/readme.md

 Please use your browser's developer console to inspect the network tab to see the requests and responses:

 <img src=https://i.imgur.com/iFsoTsr.png class=blur>

+For all features and options of FullCalendar, please refer to the <a href="https://fullcalendar.io/docs" target="_blank">FullCalendar documentation</a>.